- Home

 1 fish slice

-12 pairs of modern King's pattern sterling silver knives made by Gee & Holmes in 1962 are included.
+Since antique silver knives rarely survive, 12 pairs of modern King's pattern sterling silver table and dessert knives, made by Gee & Holmes in 1962, are included to complete the service.
 They are fitted with stainless steel knives meaning they are safe to put in the dishwasher.

 This antique King's silver cutlery service is not available to purchase online.
 Please contact us if you would like more information or are interested to buy it.